 From Hilton Head or Old Town Bluffton:

 Daufuskie Island is truly one of the best kept secrets on the east coast for the perfect family coastal vacation.
 Although a day trip is a great adventure, staying on the island allows for a true Daufuskie experience.
-Below, we have compiled a list of links for rental companies we recommend who will help guide you in renting the perfect house for your family or group.
+Below, we have compiled a list of links for rental properties and companies we recommend.

 These creative minds have made a splash among locals and visitors alike.
 Collectively they have been showcased in national and regional magazines such as Coastal Living, Southern Living, Martha Stewart Living, Charleston Home, Hilton Head Monthly, and more!